shakes76/PatternFlow/recognition/Richard-Marron-Improved-Unet/readme.md

 * `leaky` : Default is 1e-2.
 This controls the `alpha` parameter in the [LeakyReLU](https://keras.io/api/layers/activation_layers/leaky_relu/) layer which acts as the activation in this model.
 * `drop` : Default is 3e-1.
 This conrols the drop-out percentage in the [Dropout](https://keras.io/api/layers/regularization_layers/dropout/) layers.

+# Preprocessing
+The dataset used in this model is the [ISIC 2018 Melanoma Dermoscopy Dataset](https://challenge2018.isic-archive.com/).
+Some preprocessing had already been done since there were two folders: one containing the medical images in RGB format, and the other containing the "true masks" of each of the medical images.
+These two folders are the inputs and labels respectively.

+As what is common practice in machine learning, the image-label pairs were split into training, testing and validation sets.
+This helps us create a model which is more accurate on images which it has not seen before.
+In the driver file, you will be able to see that the split sizes relative to the whole dataset are, 60%-16%-24% for training, testing and validation respectively.
+The reason for this split is we want the majority of the data being used for training but still having a good proportion left for validation.
+Lastly, we have a bit of data left over from which we can test our model on.

 # Results
 After training an instance of the U-Net, we get a plot of the [dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) which shows the similarity score on the training and validation set.
 This graph can be seen below.

 ![Dice Image](./Figures/dice_acc.png)